jsgoller1/c-programming-language/README.md

 ## Conventions
 - Everything should be `lower_snake_case`.
-- Every function should have a single comment above the definition, starting with `name(): ...` and a description using its parameters.
+- Every non-main function should have a single comment above the definition, starting with `name(): ...` and a description using its parameters.
   - E.g.: `swap(): swaps s[i] and s[j] in s`.
 - Constants should always be `#define`ed in `UPPER_SNAKE_CASE`.
 - Every function parameter should be const (pointers and values) unless they need to mutate.